libki-kt/LOGik/README.md

 = **40%**

-# THIS LIBRARY IS USING **MORDANT** -> https://github.com/ajalt/mordant, it's using apache 2.0 and you need to include a notice
+# THIS LIBRARY IS USING **MORDANT** → https://github.com/ajalt/mordant, it is using apache 2.0, and you need to include a notice
-# THIS LIBRARY IS USING **KOTLINX.DATETIME** -> https://github.com/Kotlin/kotlinx-datetime, it's using apache 2.0 and you need to include a notice
+# THIS LIBRARY IS USING **KOTLINX.DATETIME** → https://github.com/Kotlin/kotlinx-datetime, it is using apache 2.0, and you need to include a notice
-if you see any problem for ex. with licensing, or a security vulnerability, then message me via matrix -> rebok@matrix.org
+if you see any problem for ex. with licensing, or a security vulnerability, then message me via matrix → rebok@matrix.org.

-platforms:
+Platforms:
 - [ ] K/N linuxArm64 **[P]** *1
 - [X] K/N linuxX64 **[P]**
 - [X] K/N mingwX64 **[P]**